 Watch for advertising on your bill statement, on this website, and on local radio stations.
 Call our main number to find out how you can register.

-How do tranformers work?
+How do transformers work?
 Check out this short video to find the answer.

 Safety is a priority for our employees, our members and our community.
 EEA promotes electrical safety by providing free demonstrations for schools and local organizations to raise awareness of the dangers of electricity.
 These demonstrations show arching and emphasize that electricity always seeks a path to the ground.